 Here, we have laid down the 50 most essential manual testing interview questions and answers.
 Any tester who is preparing for a job change or wish to acquaint himself with the nitty-gritty of the software testing should read this post for quick results.

 Our team has put a lot of efforts in the selection and preparation of these interview questions for manual testers.
 They have thought through all the answers and tried the best to keep them simple and easy to remember.
+However, if you like to improve any of the answers or wish to add a new question, then do let us know.

 - Read about the company and the opportunity.